Eschatologue/CM_wiki/docs/spells/description/core/level-4.md

 Until the spell ends, you have Resistance to Radiant damage, and your melee attacks deal an extra 2d6 Radiant damage on a hit.

-In addition, immediately after you take damage from a creature you can see within 60 feet of yourself, you can take a Reaction to force the creature to make a Constitution saving throw.
+In addition, immediately after you take damage from a creature you can see within 60 feet of yourself, you can take a **:rsc-r: Reaction**{ .rsc } to force the creature to make a Constitution saving throw.
 On a failed save, the creature has the Blinded condition until the end of your next turn.

 > **Classes:** Bard, Druid